psmd-iberutaru/OpihiExarata/docs/source/technical/architecture/library.rst

 file is loaded and its parameters and values are loaded into the the namespace of this module.
-Therefore, the software internally can call these configurations as variables in this module; an example, :code:`library.config.SQUARE` would correspond to the ``SQUARE`` configuration in the configuration YAML file.
+Therefore, the software internally can call these configurations as variables in this module; an example, :code:`library.config.LYCANROC` would correspond to the ``LYCANROC`` configuration parameter in the configuration YAML file.

 Both normal configuration parameters and secret parameters (detailed in :ref:`user-configuration`) are taken from their respective files and placed into this same namespace.
-Therefore, the parameters must be uniquely named.
+Therefore, all of the configuration parameters must be uniquely named.

 The loading and applying of a configuration file (either secret or not), provided by the user via regular methods, is done via